mariannazhang/mariannazhang.github.io/_posts/2020-07-11-personal-statement.md

       collapsed: no
 ---

+# Writing a personal statement for graduate school

 ## Preamble
 This page contains **informal personal advice** for prospective PhD students **from one person's particular experience and perspective** - it is not a comprehensive guide by any measure.